pranavsoni21/reflected-xss-scanner/README.md

 # Reflected XSS Scanner (Python)

-This project is a **Reflected XSS Scanner** built for the VipraTech Labs assignment.
-It detects reflections across three injection contexts using dynamically generated payloads.
+This project is a Reflected XSS Scanner which detects reflections across three injection contexts using dynamically generated payloads.

 ---